 The Hunger Task Force provides a safety net of emergency food to a network of local food pantries and meal programs.
-We are the only local food bank and we do not charge for food, delivery or network membership.
+We are the only FREE and LOCAL food bank in the La Crosse area and we do not charge a penny for the food we distribute, delivery or network membership.

-Food programs we have given free food to include: WAFER, The Salvation Army, New Horizons, Onalaska/Holmen Food Basket, Come For Supper, and many more!
+We offer free food to any food program that provides food free to their clients.
+Programs include: The Salvation Army, New Horizons, Onalaska/Holmen Food Basket, Come For Supper, and many more!